Options for FingerprintJS server API client

 parameters, the default search range is the last 7 days.

-Please note that events include mobile signals (e.g. rootApps
+Please note that events include mobile signals (e.g. rootApps) even if

 the request originated from a non-mobile platform.
 We recommend you